 Some SEOs introduce this channel as a “free” one while the efforts to reach the top of Google is quite important.
 In reality, SEO requires a certain budget to work and offers such as “free SEO”, “free audits”, “free quotations” (!?) often lead to misunderstandings.

-Give a priority to each optimization
+Give a priority to each optimisation

 - At the keyword level, you have to be realistic.
-Depending on the maturity of your platform, your competitors on a given keyword, your budget and the potential conversion rate for each term, the idea is to prioritize them thanks to a keyword research.
+Depending on the maturity of your platform, your competitors on a given keyword, your budget and the potential conversion rate for each term, the idea is to prioritise them thanks to a keyword research.
 Positioning is a mean and not the end goal.
 Being first on a query that does not generate traffic or that does not convert is useless.

-- In terms of optimizations, the objective is to focus on the most important ones in terms of impacts on your rankings.
+- In terms of optimisations, the objective is to focus on the most important ones in terms of impacts on your rankings.
 As explained before, Google does not really communicate on the ranking of its own criteria and working on content creation, on the Title Tags, on the developing internal and external links, on the structure of your pages and their accessibility should be the priorities.

 Google will better rank pages that meet the needs of your users (which also implies UX improvements).
 If they stay on your pages after having performed a search, Google will most likely better rank them.

-Involve your teams
+Involve your teams in your SEO campaign

 SEO is global and must involve the technical, marketing and communication teams, as mentioned in a previous article about “SEO project management”, because they will all have an impact in the different areas we were discussing earlier.

-In reality, SEO is sometimes an isolated activity within a company while its recommendations will involve both your developers, editors, product merchandisers, communication officers, or even the company’s leaders.
+In reality, SEO is, sometimes, an isolated activity within a company while its recommendations will involve both your developers, editors, product merchandisers, communication officers, or even the company’s leaders.